aarora79/amazon-bedrock-agentcore-samples/03-integrations/observability/simple-dual-observability/docs/observability-architecture.md

 **Best for**: Quick operational overview of agent health

-See [demo.md](./demo.md) for detailed examples and screenshots of each platform's capabilities.
+See [Braintrust Setup](braintrust-setup.md) for detailed examples and screenshots of each platform's capabilities.

 ### How Export Works